May 23, 2018

 So, for me it’s more backward looking than forward.
 Meaning recessions form because money becomes tight and capital is withdrawn and was exacerbated by the artificial support of interest rates by central banks in the first place.

-Any novice can look at the slope of the red line and say, that doesn’t make sense, why would the demand for The Billan interest rates be greater for a shorter period of time?
+Any novice can look at the slope of the red line and say, that doesn’t make sense, why would the demand for an interest rates be greater for a shorter period of time?
 I could simply borrow money at the long end and sell the higher rate at the shorter end and lock in profit!
 Yes, you could and you would then be an expert bond arb like myself, however, it is not that easy trust me, but the fundamentals of that arbitrage are what eventually brings it back into line!

 One thing that most people don’t think of is, counterparty risk, at least they don’t think of it till it’s too late.
 What risk does the U.S. treasury bond have…plenty and there are reasons why peripheral EU countries pay less for borrowing money then our very own “safety net” U.S. treasury bond!